pwhittlesea/pwhittlesea.github.com/content/posts/2024-10-21-new-zealand-5/index.md

 ---
+aliases:
+  - "/holidays/new-zealand-5/"
 title: "I visited New Zealand - Part 5"
 date: 2024-10-21 22:43:00 +0100
-last_modified_at: 2025-04-27T11:49:52+00:00
-categories: holidays
+categories: [holidays]
-tags: new-zealand
+tags : ["new zealand"]
+series: ["New Zealand"]
+series_order: 5

-tagline: &tagline "We spent 4 nights in Wellington, made 3 trips to Wētā, ate at 2 Restaurants, and visited 1 Museum"
+summary: "We spent 4 nights in Wellington, made 3 trips to Wētā, ate at 2 Restaurants, and visited 1 Museum"
-excerpt: *tagline

-header:
-  overlay_image: /assets/images/new_zealand/5/new_zealand_1417.jpeg
-  og_image: /assets/images/new_zealand/5/teaser.jpeg
-  teaser: /assets/images/new_zealand/5/teaser.jpeg

 maps:
   - name: new-zealand-5